LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/zh.md

 ---
 id: factual-errors-in-modern-language-sucks
-title: "Factual errors in \"These Modern Programming Languages Will Make You Suffer\", and why it is a suffer to read（暂未翻译）"
+title: 'Factual errors in "These Modern Programming Languages Will Make You Suffer", and why it is a suffer to read（暂未翻译）'
 lang: zh
-create: '2020-12-08'
+created: "2020-12-08"
-lastModify: '2020-12-08'
+modified: "2020-12-08"
-categories:
+tags:
   - code
   - functional
   - opinion
 ---

 Today I stumble upon an article <a href="https://medium.com/better-programming/modern-languages-suck-ad21cbc8a57c" rel="nofollow" target="_blank">These Modern Programming Languages Will Make You Suffer</a>